trevorregister/cube-smasher/README.txt

-Working on creating an MVC for a video rental service, just the backend for now in node, express, and mongoose.
-Vue3 front end afterwards.

-Currently implemented:
+First attempt at a simple CRUD operations backend for a fictional video rental service.

 -User schema and controllers
 -Genre schema and controllers
 -Movie schema and controllers